 Since 1987, no one who is hospice appropriate has ever been denied care due to lack of funding.
 Please consider making a donation to allow our Hospice of Lubbock team to continue helping families in our community.
 We are very grateful for your interest in helping our mission of achieving a comfortable end-of-life experience for all who need it.
 Giving opportunities include unfunded care, We Honor Veterans, music therapy, Light Up A Life event and Annual Mayor's Beans and Cornbread.

 Volunteers are the heart of hospice and make a vast difference to the patients and staff.
-For more information about volunteering with Hospice of Lubbock please call 806-795-2751 or 800-658-2648, or contact us online.
+For more information about volunteering with Hospice of Lubbock please call 806-795-2751 or 800-658-2648, or send us an email.

 Volunteers may choose to work as one or more of the following: